charlie-stevenson/blueberry-shortcake-36863/README.md

 A barebones Rails app, which can easily be deployed to Heroku - on Microsoft Windows.

-This application support the [Getting Started with Ruby on Heroku (Microsoft Windows)](https://devcenter.heroku.com/articles/getting-started-with-jruby) article - check it out.
+This application support the [Getting Started with Ruby on Heroku (Microsoft Windows)](https://devcenter.heroku.com/articles/getting-started-with-jruby) article - check it out..

 ## Deploying to Heroku